medimarket.com logo

 The laser light energy is absorbed by the cells' mitochondria (their "power plants").
 As a result:

-Scientific studies are encouraging.
-In a 2024 randomized, controlled trial, patients with diabetic ulcers were treated with 904 nm photobiomodulation.
-Result: the treated group showed a significantly greater reduction in ulcer size compared with the control group (PubMed: 38805069).
+Cardoso and colleagues treated patients with diabetic ulcers in a randomized, controlled trial (2024) using 904 nm photobiomodulation.
+The treated group showed a significantly greater reduction in ulcer size compared with the control group.1

-In another study on venous ulcers, after 16 weeks the ulcers had fully closed in 58% of the patients treated with softlaser, compared to 36% in the control group (WHAM Evidence Summary, 2025).
+The WHAM (Wounds Australia – Healing And Management) 2025 evidence summary found that after 16 weeks, ulcers had fully closed in 58% of venous ulcer patients treated with softlaser, compared to 36% in the control group.2

 Important to note: softlaser is not a miracle cure.
-You get the best results when you use it as a supplement to conventional wound care — not as a replacement.
+You achieve the best results when you use it as a supplement to conventional wound care — not as a replacement.

 Treatment principles

-Dose: For ulcer treatment an energy density of 1–4 J/cm² is usually recommended — this is lower than doses used for joint problems.
+Dose: For ulcer treatment an energy density of 1–4 J/cm² is generally recommended — this is lower than doses used for joint problems.

 Frequency: One treatment per day is recommended until complete wound closure.
 For ulcers this means a minimum of 8–12 weeks, and in more severe cases it can take several months.